2024 Thuringian state election: Landtag opening session controversy

 The office of President of the Landtag, the body's presiding officer, is traditionally reserved for the largest party in parliament.
 However, the four other parties all rejected the possibility of the AfD holding this position given its classification as an extremist party.
 In addition, AfD made known its candidate for President would be its MdL Wiebke Muhsal, who was convicted and fined for defrauding the Landtag administration in 2015.
 The other parties saw this as a deliberate provocation.

-To avoid a potential scenario where a President of the Landtag is elected with AfD votes, or that of a deadlock with AfD candidates repeatedly being voted down, CDU and BSW jointly proposed changing the election procedure at the first sitting on 26 September.
+To avoid a potential scenario where a President of the Landtag would be elected with AfD votes, or that of a deadlock with AfD candidates repeatedly being voted down, CDU and BSW jointly proposed changing the election procedure at the first sitting on the 26 of September.
 The election requires a simple majority, and under the rule then in effect the largest party had the right of nomination (Vorschlagsrecht).
-If that nominee failed to be elected twice, the rule stated that "new candidates may be proposed for further ballots" but was unclear who may do this; it was the opinion of AfD that they alone still had the right of nomination, and that the rules could not be changed without a duly elected president.
+If that nominee failed to be elected twice, the rule stated that "new candidates may be proposed for further ballots", but it was unclear who may do this; it was the opinion of AfD that they alone still had the right of nomination, and that the rules could not be changed without a duly elected president.
 The new proposal was to allow all parties to nominate candidates from the outset.
-CDU put forward as a consensus candidate its MdL Thadäus König, who received the highest share of constituency votes of any candidate in this election.
+CDU put forward as a consensus candidate its MdL Thadäus König, who received the highest share of constituency votes of any candidate in the election.
 The other parties indicated they would support him.

 Jürgen Treutler of AfD, Father of the House, attempted to block rule changes to allow a non-AfD Landtag President.